Acetaminophen and Fever - a phase IV clinical study of FDA data

 What is Fever?

-Common drugs people take besides Acetaminophen *:
+What are other drugs people take besides Acetaminophen? *

 * Approximation only.
 Some reports may have incomplete information.